Digital tabletop game: Virtual tabletops

 Virtual tabletops (VTTs) or tabletop simulators are video game programs that allow users to recreate existing games or create their own games for online play, such as Tabletop Simulator and Tabletopia.
 The VTT or simulator typically provides a game engine with pre-made game assets like dice, tokens, and cards, often allowing players to create or import their own assets.
 The game may support limited scripting so that some tabletop game functions can be automated, but otherwise, players are expected to know and follow the rules, using the VTT primarily as a game board.
 This can create copyright concerns because art assets from published games can be distributed freely through user mods.
 Some tabletop game developers have embraced these programs by offering their games as official downloadable content for simulator programs.

 There are a number of specialized virtual tabletop applications designed around role-playing games that provide character sheets, tokens, maps, and combat-related gameplay rulesets.
-These VTTs include standalone programs such as Fantasy Grounds and Foundry VTT, as well as web applications such as Astral and Roll20.
+These VTTs include standalone programs such as Fantasy Grounds and Foundry VTT, as well as web applications such as Roll20.
 D&D Beyond, the official digital toolset and game companion for the 5th Edition of Dungeons & Dragons, was developed through a partnership between Curse and Wizards of the Coast.
 In 2022, Wizards of the Coast's parent company Hasbro acquired D&D Beyond; the company is now developing a standalone VTT with D&D Beyond integration options, with the closed beta scheduled to launch in 2024.
 Wizards of the Coast previously attempted to develop a VTT for the 4th Edition of Dungeons & Dragons as part of their D&D Insider online tools.
 Although this VTT was in beta from 2010 to 2012, it was never fully launched.